RayCxggg/LibAFL_hw2/README.md

 qemu-arm projects/CYW20735B1/gen/execute.exe
 ```

 And this is where we ran into trouble.

+## Problem

 Initially in order to have the latest QEMU environment, we built our own filesystem, linux kernel and QEMU from scratch.
 But when we tried emulation, qemu-arm always gave the same Segmentation fault as below:

 ```
 qemu: uncaught target signal 11 (Segmentation fault) - core dumped